Fixing Your Cycling Routine

 Pedal on Trails

 When you take a ride on a trail, you will often get a better workout than if you stay on a sidewalk.
 Trails aren’t the same everywhere you travel.
-One trail could have steep hills for some uphill exertion and some thrilling downhill rides, whereas another trail could be flat terrain with a beautiful view and a steady workout.
+One trail could have steep hills for some uphill exertion and some thrilling downhill rides, whereas another trial could be flat terrain with a beautiful view and a steady workout.

-When you ride on a variety of trails, you can see the animals and flowers that make up nature while getting some good exercise.
+When you ride on a variety of trails, you can see the animals and flowers that makeup nature while getting some good exercise.

 Bike in Hill Country